kartik-v/yii2-krajee-base/CHANGE.md

 =============
 **Date:** 20-Jan-2015

-- (enh #24): Revert use of DIRECTORY_SEPARATOR and use forward slash.
+- (enh #24): Revert use of DIRECTORY_SEPARATOR and use forward slash instead.

 version 1.7.1
 =============